 The current standard deployed in EGI for the implementation of the common information system is the Berkeley Database Information Index (BDII).
-It is software based on a LDAP server, and it is deployed in a hierarchical structure, distributed over the whole infrastructure.
-The information system is structured in three levels: the grid or cloud services publish their information (e.g. specific capabilities, total and available capacity or user community supported by the service) using an OGF recommended standard format, GLUE2.
-The current methodology for the publishing of dynamic service data within the EGI the federated activity utilises the same configuration of BDII services as is currently deployed in EGI: The information published by the services is collected by a Site-BDII, a service deployed in almost every site in EGI.
+This software is based on a LDAP server, deployed in a hierarchical structure and distributed over the whole infrastructure.
+The information system is structured in three levels: the services publish their information (e.g. specific capabilities, total and available capacity or user community supported by the service) using an OGF recommended standard format, GLUE2.
+The information published by the services is collected by a Site-BDII, a service deployed in almost every site in EGI.
 The Site-BDIIs are queried by the Top-BDIIs - a national or regional located level of the hierarchy, which contain the information of all the site services available in the infrastructure and their services.
 NGIs usually provide an authoritative instance of Top-BDII, but every Top-BDII, if properly configured, should contain the same set of information.